Bnnu1/Bnnu1/README.md

 - I'm learning Croatian
 - I’m looking to collaborate on anything
 - Pronouns: she/her
+- I am awful at remembering to upload to GitHub

 🇭🇷 Hrvatski 🇭🇷
 - Zovem se Rhea